Automotive industry in the United States: Unionization of the auto manufacturers workforce

 Due to the difficult working conditions in the auto production plants, auto workers began to seek representation to help improve conditions and ensure fair pay.
 The United Automobile Workers union won recognition from GM and Chrysler in 1937, and Ford in 1941.
 In 1950, the automakers granted workers a company-paid pension to those 65 years old and with 30 years seniority.

 In the mid-1950s, the automakers agreed to set up a trust fund for unemployed auto workers.
 In 1973, the automakers agreed to offer pensions to any worker with 30 years seniority, regardless of age.
 By then the automakers had also agreed to cover the entire health insurance bill for its employees, survivors, and retirees.

 Decline of the independent automakers

 The only major auto companies to survive the Great Depression were General Motors Corporation, Ford Motor Company, Chrysler Corporation, Hudson Motor Car Company, Nash-Kelvinator Corporation, Packard Motor Car Company, Studebaker Corporation, and Crosley Motors.
 The former three companies, known as the Big Three, enjoyed significant advantages over the smaller independent auto companies due to their financial strength, which gave them a big edge in marketing, production, and technological innovation.
-Most of the Big Three's competitors ended production by the 1960s, and their last major domestic competitor was acquired in the 1980s.
+Most of the Big Three's competitors ended production by the 1960s, and their last major domestic competitor- American Motors Corporation, was acquired in 1987.

 Crosley Motors ceased auto production in 1952.
 Packard and Studebaker merged in 1954, but ended production of Packard-branded cars in 1958 and ceased all auto production in 1966.

 Kaiser-Frazer Corporation was started in 1945 and acquired Willys-Overland Motors (maker of the Jeep) in 1953.
 Production of passenger cars was discontinued in 1955.
 In 1970, the company was sold to American Motors Corporation.

 In 1954, Nash-Kelvinator and Hudson merged to form American Motors Corporation (AMC).
 The company introduced numerous product and marketing innovations, but its small size made it difficult to compete with the Big Three and struggled financially.
 The French auto maker Renault took control of AMC in the early 1980s, but financial difficulties continued and AMC was purchased by Chrysler Corporation in 1987.

 Periodically, other entrepreneurs would found automobile companies, but most would soon fail and none achieved major sales success.
 Some of the best known included Preston Tucker's 1948 sedan, Earl Muntz's Muntz Car Company, Malcolm Bricklin's Bricklin SV-1, the modern Stutz Blackhawk, Clénet Coachworks, Zimmer, Excalibur, and John DeLorean's DeLorean.